LaurentVeyssier/Skin-Cancer-Classifier-Dermatologist-AI/README.md

 This "Dermatologist-ai" project is part of the [Deep Learning Nanodegree with Udacity](https://www.udacity.com/course/deep-learning-nanodegree--nd101).
 The skin cancer classification model was trained and tested using both own GPU and google colab.

 ## Description
 This project can visually diagnose between 3 types of skin lesions: melanoma, the deadliest form of skin cancer, and two types of benign lesions, nevi and seborrheic keratoses.
+84% overall performance achieved on unseen test set.

 The data and objective are pulled from the [2017 ISIC Challenge on Skin Lesion Analysis Towards Melanoma Detection](https://challenge.kitware.com/#challenge/583f126bcad3a51cc66c8d9a).
 As part of the challenge, participants were tasked to design an algorithm to diagnose skin lesion images as one of three different skin diseases (melanoma, nevus, or seborrheic keratosis).